Want more cost-efficient scrapbooking layout? Click here and check out our layout ideas books!

 Do you work in an office that frequently gets rid of the thin cardboard backings used for notepads?
 Start collecting the cardboard!

 This is the ideal size for 8.5×11albums.
-In fact, instead of purchasing an expensive scrapbook album, you can purchase a binder instead and use it as a scrapbooking album.
+In fact, instead of purchasing an expensive scrapbook album, you can purchase a binder instead and use it as aa scrapbooking album.
 Most dollar stores carry binders, as well as the 8.5×11 protective pages.
 You may even opt for drawing pads with thick pages.

 Save your greeting cards, calendars, and old book pages as well.
 As you're working on budget designs for your scrapbooking layouts, you can cut items from the cards and calendars to add to your scrapbook layouts.